grntlrduck-cloud/go-grpc-geohashing-service-sample/README.md

 ### Colima and Testcontainers

-If you have a Mac you might be using colima since docker desktop requires a license.
+If you have a Mac you might be using colima since docker desktop requires a license especially in corporate ograniyations.
 Make sure to correclty configure colima:

 ```bash